 Citizens Bank, headquartered in Rhode Island, is part of one of the largest financial institutions in the country.
 According to the bank’s website, its customers have access to more than 1,100 branches and 3,100 ATMs across 11 states.

 However, you may not have as many choices if you’re looking to open a CD with Citizens Bank.
 The bank currently offers only a few competitive term options, ranging from one to four years in length.
-It is important to note that local branches may have addition offerings that are anywhere between one and 120 months long.
+It is important to note that local branches may have additional offerings that are anywhere between one and 120 months long.

 Standard CDs come with a $1,000 minimum deposit and two potential interest rates.
 Customers who have either a Platinum or Platinum Plus Checking account qualify for a higher rate.
 That relationship rate is typically higher than the standard rate.
 Interest in CD accounts compounds and pays monthly.
-At that point you can withdraw or transfer the earned interest into another account.
+At that point, you can withdraw or transfer the earned interest into another account.
 If you want to receive interest disbursements each month in the form of a physical check, your CD will need to have an initial deposit of at least $5,000.

 If you want a CD for use in an individual retirement account (IRA), you should talk to a local branch about term options.
 IRA CDs have a minimum of just $250 and are potentially available in term lengths ranging from one month to 10 years.